KSP-KOS/KOS/doc/source/math/direction.rst

 :struct:`Direction` objects represent a rotation starting from an initial point in **KSP**'s coordinate system where the initial state was looking down the :math:`+z` axis, with the camera "up" being the :math:`+y` axis.
 This exists primarily to enable automated steering.

 In your thinking, you can largely think of Directions as being Rotations and Rotations as being Directions.
-The two concepts can be used interchangably.
+The two concepts can be used interchangeably.
 Used on its own to steer by, a rotation from the default XYZ axes of the universe into a new rotation does in fact provide an absolute direction, thus the name Direction for these objects even though in reality they are just Rotations.
 It's important to know that Directions are just rotations because you can use them to modify other directions or vectors.

 .. note::
     When dealing with Directions (which are Rotations) in kOS, it is